When To Send Wedding Invitations Out and How To Get Them Ready

 Should we include social media hashtags or links?

-Yes, you can share them on an insert card or your wedding website, but avoid including them on the main invitation.
+Yes, you can share them on an enclosure card or your wedding website, but avoid including them on the main invitation.

 How do we handle dietary restrictions?